philip-long/constrained_manipulability/paper/paper.md

 # Summary

-This paper presents `constrained_manipulability`, a C++ library to compute and visualize a robot manipulator's constrained motion capacities during manipulation tasks.
-Manipulability polytopes provide a geometrical tool to evaluate the volume of free space surrounding the robotic arm when considering both environmental constraints and intrinsic robot constraints, such as environmental collisions and a manipulator's joint limits, respectively.
+This paper presents `constrained_manipulability`, a C++ library to compute and visualize a robot manipulator's constrained motion capacities.
+Manipulability polytopes provide a geometrical tool to evaluate the volume of free space surrounding the robotic arm when considering both environmental and intrinsic robot constraints, such as collisions and joint limits, respectively.
 Moreover, the polytopes defined by these convex constraints represent feasible configurations for the whole robot, that can be utilized in inverse kinematics (IK) optimization algorithms to produce collision-free motion trajectories.

 The library is encapsulated in a Robot Operating System (ROS) package [@Quigley2009ROS].
 We include ROS 1 and ROS 2 [@Macenski2022ROS2] implementations of the core C++ library.
 The `constrained_manipulability` package also heavily depends on our `robot_collision_checking` package, a ROS interface for collision checking via the Flexible Collision Library (FCL) [@Pan2012FCL].

 The main program of the `constrained_manipulability` package reads a kinematic chain from a robot manipulator's Unified Robot Description Format (URDF), from a user defined root of the robot (e.g., the robot's base frame) to a tip (e.g., the end-effector or tool).
-Joint position and velocity limits are also read into the program using this URDF input, while a collision world is maintained to express environmental constraints on the robot's motion.
+Joint position and velocity limits are also read from the URDF, while a collision world is maintained to express environmental constraints on the robot's motion.
 A variety of collision objects can be added or removed using common ROS message types, such as Octomaps [@Hornung2013Octomap], mesh files or solid primitives.
 These joint limit and obstacle constraints are then stacked together to define different polytopes, such as the allowable motion polytope [@Long2019Optimization] and the constrained velocity polytope [@Long2018Humanoids].

 # Statement of Need

 Generating complex constraint geometries efficiently is a significant challenge for real-time robot manipulation.
 For applications, like motion planning or remote teleoperation, being able to represent the space of obstacle-free allowable motion around an end-effector is vital.
 Given such a representation a collision-free IK solution can be obtained to maximize the free space of a robot moving in a constrained environment.
-Manipulability polytopes represent manipulability capacities, e.g., for the robot to transmit velocities and forces from the configuration space to the task space.
+Manipulability polytopes represent manipulability capacities, e.g., the capacity for the robot to transmit velocities and forces from the configuration space to the task space.
 The benefit of using convex polytopes is that they capture exact velocity bounds, rather than the approximation provided by for example ellipsoids [@Yoshikawa1984Analysis].
-While the aforementionned ellipsoids have been the dominant paradigm due to historic computational constraints, more efficicent polytope generation methods [@Skuric2023; @Sagar2023] coupled with more computation availability has led to an increased usage.
+While the aforementionned ellipsoids have been the dominant paradigm due to historic computational constraints, more efficient polytope generation methods [@Skuric2023; @Sagar2023] coupled with more computation availability has led to an increased usage.
 Furthermore, since a polytope is defined by a set of inequality constraints, additional constraints can be easily incorporated into existing polytopes, e.g., mobile robot toppling constraints [@rasheed2018tension], friction cones [@caron2016zmp], and maximum danger values.

 The `constrained_manipulability` ROS 2 package aims to fulfil this need for constrained robot capacity calculation by supplying the robotics community with a fast C++ implementation that computes various types of polytopes.
 These geometrical constructs can also be visualized for workspace analysis or to guide an operator through the Cartesian motions available due to joint limits, kinematic constraints, and obstacles in the workspace, as illustrated in \autoref{fig:traj_planning}.
 The utility of these visualizations has proven advantageous in remote teleoperation scenarios involving virtual reality headsets [@Zolotas2021Motion].
 Moreover, the package provides an interface to the `robot_collision_checking` package and a set of convenience functions for checking the distance/collision between a robot manipulator and the environment.